 Denomination: Canadian Mennonite and Mennonite Brethren

-CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the latter offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development, as well as an M.B.A.
-Programs offer interdisciplinary interaction and experiential learning.
-A student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
-CMU operates Menno Simons College (affiliated with the University of Winnipeg), as well as the Outtatown program, which takes students on learning and service trips around the world.
+CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the last-named offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development as well as an MBA.
+Programs offer interdisciplinary interaction and experiential learning, and the student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
+CMU operates Menno Simons College, which specializes in international development and conflict resolution studies and is affiliated with the University of Winnipeg.

 Crandall University | Moncton, N.B.

-Crandall University’s campus offers modern classrooms, athletic facilities and an apartment complex, as well as a traditional residence.
-Academic offerings include bachelor’s degrees in arts, science, business, education, organizational management and theology, as well as three master’s programs.
-A kinesiology major will launch this fall.
+Crandall University’s campus offers modern classrooms, sports facilities and residence.
+Academic offerings include bachelor’s degrees in arts, science, education, business administration, kinesiology and theology, as well as three master’s programs.
+Education students who want to continue working have an option to take classes one day a week, on Saturdays.
 A gap year program offers opportunities to study abroad.
-Students can represent the Crandall Chargers on one of nine sports teams.
+Students can represent the Crandall Chargers on any of its nine sports teams.

 The King’s University | Edmonton